 IST at 30: A Brief History

-Seeds for the idea of a simulation institute were planted in the mid-1960s when the Naval Training Equipment Center (NTEC) relocated from Long Island, NY, to the Orlando Air Force Base (later, Naval Training Center Orlando). the Army's Project Manager for Training Devices (PM TRADE) moved to the Naval Training Center .
-Nearly 20 years had to pass before the idea began to sprout.
+Seeds for the idea of a simulation institute were planted in 1965 when the Naval Training Equipment Center (NTEC) relocated from Long Island, NY, to the Orlando Air Force Base (later, Naval Training Center Orlando).
+The Army's Project Manager for Training Devices (PM TRADE) accompanied the Navy in its move to the Naval Training Center.
+Nearly 20 years had to pass before the simulation institute idea began to sprout.

 UCF was still a fledgling Florida Technological University (FTU) back then.
 Throughout the ’70s, FTU faculty and students provided academic support and contract research for the two defense training centers, but an organizational structure was lacking.
 That changed in August, 1982, with a proposal that would lead to creation of the Institute for Simulation & Training.

 Since simulation-related research up to that point was scattered around the university in a number of disciplines, the proposal to the State University System was for a multidisciplinary institute responsible to the Vice President for Research rather than to a dean of a specific college.
 The Florida Board of Regents thought it was a good idea and a month later added IST to the State's official list of institutes and centers.

 Several more years rolled by before the Florida Legislature authorized funding for IST.
 Wei Chen, enticed to leave General Electric for UCF, became the first director in May, 1985.